 We recognize that achieving a truly inclusive and diverse working environment is an on-going process, and we are committed to ensuring that everyone at Frantz Ward has a meaningful work environment and that our clients benefit from our differences.
-It's this strong belief in the benefits diversity and inclusion bring to our firm that, shortly after the firm's founding 21 years ago, we created an internal Diversity & Inclusion Committee that focuses on promoting diversity and inclusion and raising awareness of its importance throughout the firm and our community.
-Partner Nora Loftus (pictured top right) is Chair of the Frantz Ward Diversity & Inclusion Committee.
-As part of this Committee, our Women's Initiative, chaired by Partner Christina Niro (pictured bottom right) also helps build a firm culture where all can thrive and build successful and rewarding legal careers.
+It's this strong belief in the benefits diversity and inclusion bring to our firm that, shortly after the firm's founding 22 years ago, we created an internal Diversity Equity & Inclusion Committee that focuses on promoting diversity and inclusion and raising awareness of its importance throughout the firm and our community.
+Partner Nora Loftus is Chair of the Frantz Ward Diversity Equity & Inclusion Committee.
+As part of this Committee, our Women's Initiative, chaired by Partner Maggie Metzinger, also helps build a firm culture where all can thrive and build successful and rewarding legal careers.

 Below are some highlights of our work to promote diversity and inclusion within the firm and throughout our community.